 So before cooking, you're going to SOAK it first in water.
 It's an extra step, yes, but it's worth it for the quicker cooking time and the tender, delectable results you're searching for.

 Plus, if you soak your barley (and most other grains) before cooking, the breakdown of complex sugars, tannins, and gluten, makes the grains easier to digest.
-In addition, the acid in most grains (called phytic acid) is also broken down so the minerals contained in the grain are more easily absorbed.
+In addition, it helps some nutrients become more available for your body to soak up.

 To Soak: Place barley in a container and cover with triple the amount of fresh water.
 Let soak on your counter top for several hours.
 You can begin the soaking before you go to work in the morning.
 But I recommend doing this step just before you go to bed the night before -- your grain will be soaked and ready to be cooked the next day (you can leave it soaking until you're ready for it, even if it's early evening/dinnertime).
 Be sure to drain and rinse before cooking.